jcejohnson/pydantic-demo/README.md

 The version tags of this project reflect the data format, they specifically do not reflect the versions (evolution) of the supporting code (e.g. -- BaseModel, Loader, etc).
 The supporting code evolves as necessary to support our ability to load, save, import and export the data as it changes over time.

 In retrospect, the `v` prefix for both the version and the version implementation modules should have probably been `f` (e.g. -- format version) and the `v` used to mark milestones of the supporting code.
-I may go back and refactor along those lines _or_ I may extract the supportting code into a separate library when things mature a bit more.
+I may go back and refactor along those lines _or_ I may extract the supporting code into a separate library when things mature a bit more.

 ## Supporting New Schema Versions